ltbittner/share-api/README.md

 - **enable_request_limiting**: Set to true if you want to set a max amount of requests per hour
 - **max_requests_per_hour**: Max requests per hour.
 Only relevant is previous is set to true.

+**IMPORTANT** : The origin of your requests must EXACTLY match the domain you entered above.
+This goes as far as the www.
+Make sure that if you enter "http://somewebsite.com" (no www), that your server removes the www. from all requests.

 # Usage
 ---